 The statutory procedures are provided for in the Social Welfare Consolidation Act 2005 and/or the Social Welfare (Appeals) Regulations, 1998.
 References to "Sections" in the following are to provisions of the Act and references to "Articles" are to provisions of the Regulations.

-While the statutory notice of appeal is to the Chief Appeals Officer, in practice it may be sent either directly to the Social Welfare Appeals Office or it may be handed in to any office of the Department of Social Protection for transmission to the Office.
+While the statutory notice of appeal is to the Chief Appeals Officer, in practice it may be sent either directly to the Social Welfare Appeals Office or it may be handed in to any office of the Department of Social and Family Affairs for transmission to the Office.

 A person making an appeal is entitled to know fully the basis on which the initial claim was disallowed.